 Schedule an appointment with Health Services by calling 501-916-3188 or with the Campus Wellness Center by calling 501-907-8974.

 The student health fee included in tuition costs covers the cost of most ofﬁce visits.
 There are additional charges for vaccines, labs, and certain procedures.
 Health Services can bill most insurance providers or charges can be posted to a student’s BOSS account.
 Charges must be paid in full before the end of each semester.

 All programs and services offered through the Campus Wellness Center are free.

 Living on campus at UA Little Rock is an opportunity to be in the middle of it all.
 Being a part of a residential community has many perks, from a greater chance at academic success to a built-in social setting that is brimming with possibility.

 Review the choices and decide which one best fits your needs before completing the housing application.
-You must be a fully admitted student prior to applying for campus housing.
+You must be a fully admitted student before applying for campus housing.
 UA Little Rock does not require a housing deposit only a nonrefundable application fee of $75.
-UA Little Rock does not have a residential live on requirement; however, some scholarships may require residential status.
+UA Little Rock does not have a residential live-in requirement; however, some scholarships may require residential status.